 *TH 250H: Women and the Bible – 3 credit hours

-This course introduces both the Old and New Testaments to students via the stories of the numerous women found there.
-Through the lens of these women’s stories, students will learn and practice basic principles for biblical interpretation and gain a generalized knowledge of biblical history.
+Through the lens of biblical women’s stories, students will learn and practice basic principles for biblical interpretation and gain a generalized knowledge of biblical history.
 Both Old and New Testament women will be studied in terms of their great variety, often surprising roles, significant challenges, and enduring contributions to religious history and personal spirituality.
 The course will also explore how religious art has understood these women, and it will conclude with how biblical women’s stories have shaped later church preaching and practice on the role and responsibilities of women.
 An overnight field trip will supplement lecture and discussion.
-Open ONLY to Honors College students.
+This course fills a general education requirement (GER) in theology.
+Open ONLY to Honors College students

 *Th 302: Christian Marriage and Family – 3 credit hours